MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-authentication-methods.md

 ### Custom token provider for federated Managed Identity credential authentication

 Custom token providers can be used to acquire a Microsoft Entra ID token for authentication.
 The following example demonstrates how to use a custom token provider to obtain a token using federated managed identity.
+You can modify the code to fit your application's requirements.

 | In the following example, replace *`<ApplicationTenantId>`*, *`<ApplicationId>`*, *`<ManagedIdentityClientId>`*, and *`<QueryEndpointUri>`*  with your own values.